Persistent memory for AI agents

 It starts with memory, and grows into intelligence.

 Session recall is the foundation.
-The broader direction is a system that compounds recurring patterns,
+The broader direction is a system that compounds recurring patterns, durable know-how, and practical judgment across real work without turning into a junk drawer.

 Memory